nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter2_chapter_2_god_eternal_creator_and_loving_father.md

 <!-- p48 -->
 God’s character and actions are fully expressed in the unity of Father, Son, and Spirit.
 The scriptures teach that God is one in essence, yet exists as three distinct persons: the Father, the Son, and the Holy Spirit.
-Scripture affirms God’s oneness, stating, “beside Him there is no God” (<span class="x-scripture" data-type="ref" data-book="Isaiah" data-chapter="45" data-verses="5" data-lang="en" data-version="NKJV">Isaiah 45:5</span>).
+Scripture affirms God’s oneness, stating, “beside Him there is no God” (<span class="x-scripture" data-type="ref" data-book="ISA" data-chapter="45" data-verses="5" data-lang="en" data-version="NKJV">Isaiah 45:5</span>).
 However, the Godhead is understood as a **compound unity**-three distinct persons who cooperate with a singular mind and purpose, united in the truest sense.
 Each person of the Trinity has a unique role: the **Father creates**, the **Son redeems**, and the **Holy Spirit sanctifies**.
 The term “Trinity” does not appear in the Bible; it was developed as a theological expression to describe this concept, which is revealed through Scripture.

 <!-- p49 -->